halkyon/incapsula-php/README.md

 incapsula_api_key = 1234-5678
 ```

-Additional profiles can be added by defining more `[section]` in the file.
+Additional profiles can be added by defining more `[section]`s in the file.
 These are then used
 by passing the `--profile <name>` option to commands.

 ## Usage